 Make peach compote year-round using fresh, frozen, or canned peaches.
 This recipe is perfect for a thick, chunky fruit topping similar to jam.
 This topping takes only a few minutes to make, perfect for yogurt, vanilla ice cream, and much more!

-Fruit Prep: You can use fresh, frozen, or canned peaches.
-If using:* Fresh peaches: You can use peeled or unpeeled peaches.
-Cut the peach in half around the pit, then cut it into wedges, then bite-sized pieces. * Canned peaches: drain the liquid before using them. * Frozen peaches: No thawing is necessary; you can use them straight from the bag.
+Prepare the Peaches: You can make this compote with fresh, frozen, or canned peaches.* Fresh peaches: Peel if you prefer (the skins soften while cooking, so it is optional).
+Cut the peaches in half around the pit, remove the pit, then slice into wedges and cut into bite-sized pieces.* Canned peaches: Drain the liquid before using.* Frozen peaches: No need to thaw.
+Use them straight from the freezer.

-Cook: In a medium saucepan, heat peaches, your choice of sweetener, lemon, and water over medium heat.
-Bring the mixture to a boil over low heat, stirring from time to time.
-Canned or fresh peaches will boil in about 5 minutes.
-Frozen peaches can take a few minutes longer.
+Cook the Peaches: In a medium saucepan, combine the peaches, sweetener, lemon juice, and water.
+Place the pan over medium heat and bring the mixture to a gentle boil, stirring occasionally.
+Fresh or canned peaches will usually begin to boil in about 5 minutes.
+Frozen peaches may take a few minutes longer.

 Notes